 There are lots of raw log files taking up huge space collectively.

 What are these logs under /var/stm/logs/os :

-Your next question will be what are these files? what is purpose of these files on server?
+Your next question will be what are these files? what is the purpose of these files on the server?

-These are raw files which are being logged and used by STM i.e. support tool manager.
+These are raw files that are being logged and used by STM i.e. support tool manager.
 Those are logs collected by STM which has information about your hardware issues.
-By the above output you can see those are rotated when one log file cross certain file size.
+By the above output, you can see those are rotated when one log file crosses a certain file size.
 While rotating they are sequentially numbered.
-This numbering makes it easy when it comes to manage those logs.
+This numbering makes it easy when it comes to managing those logs.